nd-nuclear-theory/ndconfig/INSTALL.md

   % make all -j8
   ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-  To copy all executable binaries to the directory install/bin:
+  To copy all executable binaries to the subdirectory install/bin:
   ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
   % make install
   ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+  Note: If you plan to use use the mcscript scripting (which you probably are!),
+  make sure to follow those installation instructions first.
+In particular, as
+  part of that configuration, you will set the environment variable variable
+  `MCSCRIPT_INTALL_HOME`, e.g., as `${HOME}/code/install`.
+This will define a
+  different installation directory for `make install` to use.
+This is where the
+  scripting will expect to find your executables.

   > @NERSC: We need to keep binaries for different architectures separate.
 The
   > files are thus installed to `install/$(CRAY_CPU_TARGET)/bin`, e.g.,